jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

 /* alone: Used in a demo to start a multiline comment.
 Ended by */ alone.
 < filename: read the file and put each line in the queue.
 color off|on: deactivate|activate the colors.
-debug off|on: deactivate|activate the full trace of the internals of ooRexxShell. demo off|on|fast: deactivate|activate the demonstration mode.
+color codes off|on: deactivate|activate the display of the color codes. debug off|on: deactivate|activate the full trace of the internals of ooRexxShell. demo off|on|fast: deactivate|activate the demonstration mode.
 exit: exit ooRexxShell.